Course Participant Orientation

 3. Horseplay, failure to use personal protective equipment – one warning, then removal.
 Instructors may require a sit-out on first offence.
 Instructors can use their judgment to decide on immediate removal or notice not to return the next day.

 5. Projected failure – this requires counseling.
-Instructors can do this but they should inform the Director and Administrator.
+Instructors can do this but they should inform the Manager.
 Some course participants may be allowed to continue, some not.
 Some may be encouraged to return at a later date.

 6. Inability to do the work – again, this requires counseling.
 Normally, the course participant should be advised to discontinue so as not to waste his or her time.
 Whether this requires immediate removal or advice not to return the following day depends on circumstances, including the course participant’s feelings on the matter.

-Registration Courses being delivered by the ALTTF are open to Construction and General Workers’ Union Local 92 and Construction and Specialized Workers’ Union Local 1111 members only.
+Registration Courses being delivered by the ALTTF are open to Construction and General Workers’ Union Local 92 members.
 All members must be in good standing with the union, which means they must not be more than sixty days in arrears with their union dues.
 The person taking the registration will verify if the member is in good standing prior to accepting his/her course registration.
 All members must register themselves and registrations for courses are only accepted on a “first come first serve” basis after the courses are being announced.

 Waiting List When the course has reached the maximum number of participants for that particular course all other course registrants will be put on the waiting list.
 The waiting list will be up to double the maximum course participants.
 No waiting list will be carried over to the next offering of the course unless the demand for a course is high and a new course needs to be added; then the members on the waiting list will be called first before new registrations will be accepted.